Meredith Grey

-Meredith Grey, M.D., F.A.C.S. is a fictional and titular character from the medical drama television series Grey's Anatomy, which airs on the American Broadcasting Company (ABC) in the United States.
-The character was created by series producer Shonda Rhimes, and is portrayed by actress Ellen Pompeo.
-She made her first appearance in the pilot episode, "A Hard Day's Night", which was broadcast on March 27, 2005.
-She made her last appearance (as a series regular) in the seventh episode of season 19, "I'll Follow the Sun" which was broadcast on February 23, 2023.
-She will continue to do the voiceover at the beginning and end of each episode.
-Meredith appears in the spin-off series Station 19 as a recurring character.
+Meredith Grey M.D., F.A.C.S., (born 1978) is the fictional titular character from the medical drama television series Grey's Anatomy, which airs on the American Broadcasting Company (ABC) in the United States.
+The character was created by series producer Shonda Rhimes and is portrayed by actress Ellen Pompeo.
+Meredith made her first appearance in the pilot episode, "A Hard Day's Night", broadcast on March 27, 2005.
+She also appears in the spin-off series Station 19 as a recurring character.